Introduction

 It’s been noted that every new business represents an attempt by its founder, or founders, to reorder the world in some way.
 The great majority of founders do so, however, without giving it much thought; And very few, indeed, think about how far they can go in reordering the world – which is not surprising.

 If people haven’t already thought about how they want the business to look, act, and feel 10 years in the future (as they probably should have), they’re unlikely to spend much time thinking about it while they’re struggling for survival.
 Should they be fortunate enough to get beyond survival, one of two things usually happens.
-Either they are so overwhelmed with problems and opportunities that they don’t get around to thinking about the bigger picture, or they become so focused on strategy and tactics that they neglect ask basic questions about the kind of culture and organization they want.
+Either they are so overwhelmed with problems and opportunities that they don’t get around to thinking about the bigger picture, or they become so focused on strategy and tactics that they neglect to ask basic questions about the kind of culture and organization they want.

 “Creating and nurturing a work environment that frees coworkers to grow and reach their full potential is the primary purpose of the company,” notes one Reell document.

 …the company publicly pledged to always do what was right; strive for continuous improvement; help coworkers be all they could be; follow the Golden Rule; seek inspirational wisdom… especially with respect to decisions having far-reaching and unpredictable consequences; take action only when it is confirmed unanimously by others concerned; And meet various specific commitments to coworkers, customers, shareholders, suppliers, and the community.
-It was a tall order … The company even created the working group mentioned above called The Forum, to make sure it was living up to its promises and to recommend corrective action where it fell short.
+It was a tall order … The company even created the working group mentioned above called The Forum to make sure it was living up to its promises and to recommend corrective action where it fell short.

 “In the course of being compassionate, you can’t relinquish your responsibility to be unmerciful when it’s necessary… You know, life is unfair but merciful.
 You can do everything right and get a brain tumor.
 Business is unmerciful but usually pretty fair.
 People who go broke often bring it on themselves.
 For a company to succeed, everybody has to do their bit, and you have to insist on it.”